- Parents Home

 - a 7-day quarantine if a COVID-19 test result is negative after the 5th day

-- Isolate for 10 days from the time their COVID-19 symptoms started, or from the date they tested positive.
-They can stop isolating 10 days after the start of their symptoms (or their positive test), as long as they've had 1 full day without a fever and their other symptoms have gotten better.
-If testing is easy to get, a health care provider may choose to send a person for two separate tests at least 24 hours apart.
-If both are negative, the person can stop isolating.
+- Isolate for 10 days from the time their COVID-19 symptoms started, or from the date they tested positive, as long as that includes 1 full day without a fever and other symptoms get better.
+Testing usually isn't needed to decide when to stop isolation.

 A person in quarantine or isolation should work with their doctor and their local health department to make sure they follow the most current guidelines.